embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/avoiding-errors/template.md

-# Avoiding relationship errors
+# Avoiding errors

 These patterns minimize the states in which your application can exist, helping you to avoid FOUC, undefined function calls, and other surprises.

-## Ensure data is loaded at render-time
+## Ensuring data is loaded within templates

 <aside>
   &lbrace;&lbrace;assert-must-preload&rbrace;&rbrace; only works on models that have included the Loadable mixin.